 The 10 Best Fondue Pots

 This wiki has been updated 37 times since it was first published in June of 2015.
 A fondue set can enable you to prepare and serve a variety of foods, from delicious broths for cooking meats and veggies to thick, creamy cheeses for coating bread, and, of course, melted chocolate to dip fruit in.
 Owning your own maker will give you an easy-to-use centerpiece for dinner parties and let you liven up family meals, whether you opt for one that runs on electricity or uses a burner.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes